sapegin/washingcode-book/manuscript/book.md

 });
 ```

 We’ve shortened `isFreeDelivery` variable lifespan from 100 lines to just 10.
-Now it’s also clear that its value is the one we assign at the fist line.
+Now it’s also clear that its value is the one we assign at the first line.

 Don’t mix it with `PascalCase` though, this naming convention is still in use.